 We also offer courses and workshops, employment support, self-help books on prescription and we can signpost you to other services.
 You can find out more over on our treatments page.

 We partner with IESO, an online therapy provider.
-You may be referred to IESO after your initial assessment with Time to Talk or Time to Talk Health.
+You may be referred to IESO after your initial assessment with NHS West Sussex Talking Therapies.
 IESO works via an easy to use platform which can be accessed using a computer, tablet or smartphone.
 Find out more in the video below.

-You can self-refer to Time to Talk at any time, day or night.
+You can self-refer to NHS West Sussex Talking Therapies at any time, day or night.
 You don’t need to speak to your GP first.

 The number you call depends on where you live.